 This is especially important for people who already have mid to late-stage dementia.
 Once dementia has taken hold, there’s not much we can do to improve cognition.
 However, we can change their quality of life.
 This is important for dementia patients and important for care facilities.

 A 2013 study found that offering high-quality physical exercise programs to memory care residents saved $12,000 per year per memory care resident.
 Reasons for this reduction in cost include greater independence, a higher ability to accomplish basic daily living activities on their own, increased mobility, and a decreased chance of falling and developing heart disease and other co-morbidities.

 Dual-tasking is different from multi-tasking.
 Multi-tasking is doing two different cognitive tasks at once.
 Multi-tasking is a sign of an undisciplined mind and can be detrimental to our ability to focus and control our attention.

-Dual-tasking is performing a cognitive and motor task at the same time.
+Dual-tasking is performing cognitive and motor tasks at the same time.
 For example, while doing leg lifts, think of a first female name with every lift, starting at A and ending on Z. Unlike multi-tasking, dual-tasking has been shown to be beneficial to cognitive health.

 A 2016 meta-analysis found that dual tasking improved cognition better than physical exercise alone.
 What’s more, the effects appear to last.